jvhammond1/az104-labs/002-resource-tags/README.md

-Lab Details
+## 🧪 Lab: Apply Tags to Azure Resources

+### 📋 Summary
-In this lab we will walk through the steps on how to set tags on resources.
+In this lab, we walk through how to apply tags to Azure resources to enable logical organization and cost tracking.

-Introduction
+---

+### 🎯 Learning Objectives
+- Understand what tags are and how they're used in Azure.
+- Create and assign tags to virtual machines.
+- Validate tag application through the Azure Portal.

+---

+### 🧰 Tools Used
+- Azure Portal

+---

+### 📚 Key Concepts

-What is a Virtual Machine?
+**What is a Virtual Machine?**
-A virtual machine (VM) is a virtual environment that functions as a virtual computer system with its own CPU, memory, network interface, and storage, created on a physical hardware system (located off- or on-premises).
-VMs allow multiple different operating systems to run simultaneously on a single computer.
-A VM provides an environment that is isolated from the rest of a system, so whatever is running inside a VM won’t interfere with anything else running on the host hardware.
+A virtual machine (VM) simulates a complete computer system, including CPU, memory, and storage, allowing multiple operating systems to run on a single host.
+It’s isolated from the host system and other VMs.

-What is a tag?
+**What is a Tag?**
-You apply tags to your Azure resources, resource groups, and subscriptions to logically organize them into a taxonomy.
-Each tag consists of a name and a value pair.
-For example, you can apply the name Environment and the value Production to all the resources in production.
+Tags in Azure are name/value pairs that help organize resources logically.
+Example: `Environment=Production`, `CostCenter=Accounting`

+Tags can be applied to:
+- Resources (e.g., VMs)
+- Resource Groups
+- Subscriptions

+---

-Task Details
+### ✅ Task Outline
-Sign in to Azure Portal
+1. Sign in to Azure Portal
-Create a virtual machine
+2. Create a Virtual Machine
-Create tags
-Validation Test
+3. Apply Tags
+4. Validate Tags
-Delete the resources
+5. Delete R